「毎年お金がドンドン減る|不動産投資の落とし穴:ワンルームマンション投資の裏側を暴露!」

 It’s always written in the contract.

-A studio apartment is a liability.
+A one-room apartment is a liability, not an asset.

-You’re buying something that has no value.
+You’re buying something with no real value.

 Special Thanks OpenAI and Perplexity AI, Inc